Tunisian Arabic

-As part of a dialect continuum, Tunisian merges into Algerian Arabic and Libyan Arabic at the borders of the country.
-Like other Maghrebi dialects, it has a vocabulary that is predominantly Semitic Arabic with a minimal Berber, Latin and possibly Neo-Punic substratum.
-Tunisian Arabic contains a few Berber loanwords which represent 8% to 9% of its vocabulary.
-However, Tunisian has also loanwords from French, Turkish, Italian and the languages of Spain.
+As part of the Maghrebi Arabic dialect continuum, Tunisian merges into Algerian Arabic and Libyan Arabic at the borders of the country.
+Like other Maghrebi dialects, it has a vocabulary that is predominantly Semitic and Arabic with a Berber, Latin and possibly Neo-Punic substratum.
+Tunisian Arabic contains Berber loanwords which represent 8% to 9% of its vocabulary.
+However, Tunisian has also loanwords from French, Turkish, Italian and the languages of Spain and a little bit of Persian.

 Multilingualism within Tunisia and in the Tunisian diaspora makes it common for Tunisians to code-switch, mixing Tunisian with French, English, Italian, Standard Arabic or other languages in daily speech.
 Within some circles, Tunisian Arabic has thereby integrated new French and English words, notably in technical fields, or has replaced old French and Italian loans with standard Arabic words.
 Moreover, code-switching between Tunisian Arabic and modern standard Arabic is mainly done by more educated and upper-class people and has not negatively affected the use of more recent French and English loanwords in Tunisian.

 Tunisian Arabic is also closely related to Maltese, which is a separate language that descended from Tunisian and Siculo-Arabic.
 Maltese and Tunisian Arabic have about 30 to 40 per cent spoken mutual intelligibility.